DexaiRobotics/drake-franka-driver/README.md

 drake-franka-driver/setup.sh
 ```

-See the beginning of `setuo.sh` for more flags.
+See the beginning of `setup.sh` for more flags.

 ## Running the driver